v6d-io/v6d/modules/graph/grin/docs/README.md

 ### Assumption Macros
 - GRIN also provides granula assumption macros to describe storage assumptions.
-- Some assumptions may dominate others, so storage providers should take care when setting these assumptions.
+- Some assumptions may dominate other.
+It means some assumption applies in a wider range than others.
+Hence, storage providers should take care when setting these assumptions.
 - Take assumptions on vertex property local complete as example, GRIN provides four macros:
     1. GRIN_ASSUME_ALL_VERTEX_PROPERTY_LOCAL_COMPLETE
     2. GRIN_ASSUME_MASTER_VERTEX_PROPERTY_LOCAL_COMPLETE
     3. GRIN_ASSUME_BY_TYPE_ALL_VERTEX_PROPERTY_LOCAL_COMPLETE
     4. GRIN_ASSUME_BY_TYPE_MASTER_VERTEX_PROPERTY_LOCAL_COMPLETE
-- Here 1. dominates others, 2. dominates 4., and 3. also dominates 4., that means 2. to 4. are undefined when 1. is defined.
+- Here 1. dominates others, which means 2. to 4. are undefined when 1. is defined.
+Also, there are 2. dominates 4., and 3. dominates 4.,
+- GRIN provides different API under different assumptions.
 - Suppose only 3. is defined, it means vertices of certain types have all the properties locally complete, no matter the vertex is master or mirror.
-In this case, GRIN provides an API to return these vertex types.
+In this case, GRIN provides an API to return these local complete vertex types.
+- While in case that none of these four macros is defined, GRIN will provide a per-vertex API to tell whether the vertex property is local complete.

 -----